Get a quote

 Are homes in Flood Zone AO required to have flood insurance?

 Homeowners in Flood Zone AO with a federally backed mortgage are required to have flood insurance.
-Federally backed or regulated lenders can only fund a mortgage if you have flood insurance, and they’ll impose a policy through escrow if you allow your coverage to lapse.
+This flood insurance requirement means federally backed or regulated lenders can only fund a mortgage if you have flood insurance, and they’ll impose a policy through escrow if you allow your coverage to lapse.

-Knowing that it only takes an inch of water to cause some $25,000 worth of property damage should be incentive enough to look into a policy.
-While you may not be able to stop a flood from causing damage to your home, you can get the right coverage to pay for it.
+It only takes an inch of water, which might seem like shallow flooding, to cause some $25,000 worth of property damage.
+While you may not be able to stop a flood from causing damage to your home, you can get the right flood insurance coverage to pay for it.

 Insuring Flood Zone AO